GBrachetta/boilerplate-django/README.md

 This app is a boilerplate with ready-to-go settings for a new Django app.

+It assumes using AWS to store static files, and the production variables have been added accordingly (but they only load in case there's a `USE_AWS=True` variable in the environment).

+It also assumes deploying in Heroku to make use of their database, but that can be easily changed to any other database set of variables in `your-app-name/settings/environments/production.py`.

 ## Steps to get started

 1. Download this repository to your computer, and unzip it.